National Association of Insurance Commissioners: History

 After Paul v.
 Virginia, state insurance commissioners formed the National Insurance Convention in 1871 to coordinate; this became the National Convention of Insurance Commissioners and then the National Association of Insurance Commissioners.
 During the first session, a uniform annual statement was adopted and life insurance companies but not fire insurance companies were required to make reserve deposits to protect their policyholders.
 In the second session a model law was passed; many states adopted a standard fire insurance policy known as the New York Standard Fire Policy of 1886.
 It has been argued that the policy was designed to favor the industry, as it contains various conditions which, if not adhered to, render the policy void.

 Organization structure and officers

 National Association of Insurance Commissioners was incorporated in Delaware on October 6, 1999.
 NAIC's central office is in Kansas City, Missouri in the Town Pavilion, its executive offices are in Washington, D.C., and the Capital Markets & Investment Analysis Office is in New York City.

 Officers of NAIC include a president, president-elect, vice president, and secretary-treasurer, who are elected annually by the membership by secret ballot.
 To help organize NAIC's efforts, the United States has been divided into four geographic zones: Northeastern, Southeastern, Midwestern and Western; each zone has its own chair, vice chair and secretary who sit on the NAIC's executive committee.
 NAIC also maintains additional standing committees to address specific charges as approved by NAIC leadership.

+In March 2024 the NAIC announced Gary Anderson as the Chief Executive Officer, effective May 1, 2024.
+For 2025, North Dakota Insurance Commissioner Jon Godfread serves as NAIC President.